TheGupta2012/QPE-Algorithms/README.md

 **Iterative Phase Estimation Algorithm**
 - The iterative phase estimation algorithm(IQPE) is based on the principle that reducing the width of the circuit in exchange for its depth results in smaller circuits which reduce the *interaction* between qubits thus, reducing errors.
-- It has a distinctive feature called `unknown` which uses binary exponentiation to reduce the number of unitary applications in simulation.
+- The module has a distinctive feature called `unknown` which uses binary exponentiation to reduce the number of unitary applications in simulation.
 This feature is only utilised when `unknown` is set to `False`.
 - This algorithm proves as one of the best phase estimation routines for the present day *NISQ computers*.